-7.6 Modeling other properties that depend on T, P and phase composition
+6.6 Modeling other properties that depend on T, P and phase composition

-OC has a flexible way to handle properties like mobilities, elastic constants etc that may depend on the phase, T, P and the phase constitution.
-Some properties are predefined but a skilled programmer can easily add a specific property and a model to use it in a calculation.
+OC has a flexible way to handle properties that may depend on T, P and the phase constitution for example mobilities, elastic constants etc. Some properties are predefined but a skilled programmer can easily add a specific property and a model to use it in a calculation.
 The values of such properties can be obtained interactively or by application software in the same way as thermodynamic state variables.